-- Preheat the oven to 350 F. Line a baking sheet with parchment or baking sheet.
+- Preheat the oven to 350 F. Line a baking tray with a parchment or baking sheet paper.

 - In a bowl mix together flour, baking powder and salt with a spoon or a whisk or sift it.
 Keep aside until needed.

-- Beat together butter and sugar until soft and creamy.
+- A large bowl, beat together butter and sugar until soft and creamy.

-- Add egg and mix well until incorporated.
+- To the creamy mixture add an egg and beat until incorporated.

-- Add coconut milk, vanilla essence and mix well.
+- Then add coconut milk, vanilla essence and mix well.

-- Add flour and mix until wet and dry ingredients are mixed and soft dough is formed.
+- Gradually add flour, mix until wet and dry ingredients are mixed, and soft dough forms.
 I used my hand held mixer until this step.
-One can use a whisk or a wooden spoon also.
+You can use a whisk or a wooden spoon also.